nisargdoshi11/Demo/README.md

 # Demo
-This is Demo/Testing of Git &amp; GitHub
+This is Demo/Testing of Git &amp; GitHub.